 Be sure to steadily stir your mixture as you slowly bring it to a boil.
 Once you start to see a slight boil, turn down the heat to medium and begin stirring every so often for about 10 minutes.
 Or until you have a thick syrupy consistency.

 The last thing we want is to burn the sugar and have it stick to the pot for the worst clean up ever… (we’ve been here before).

-Bringing it All Together for Bubble Tea
+Bringing it All Together for Delicious Bubble Tea or Boba

 Give the tapioca pearls and the sweetener a good stir when they’re both in the same bowl.
 Be sure to have the tapioca pearls submerged and completely covered with your brown sugar mixture too!